Myanmar Supreme Court to rule on appeal of Reuters reporters

 Although summoned as a prosecution witness, he told the court that his superior had arranged for two policemen to meet the reporters at a restaurant and hand over documents described as “important secret papers” in order to entrap them.

-As a result of his testimony, he was jailed for a year for violating the Police Disciplinary Act and his family was forced to vacate their police housing unit.
+As a result of his testimony, he was jailed for a year for violating the Police Disciplinary Act and his family was forced to leave their police housing unit.

 It said Suu Kyi’s government has failed to roll back many of the legal restrictions imposed by past military regimes on freedom of speech and assembly, and has instead toughened some of those laws and enacted a new measure limiting free speech.